61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Make a Snack Station from Some Magazine Holders ($1)

 Tiny bagged snacks (gummies, cheez its, goldfish, chips etc) are sometimes a struggle to keep organized and tidy since they slide around so easily!
-Grab some magazine holders and create a snack station like this in a free cabinet space.
+This is one of the best family camping hacks for dealing with lots of tiny packaged snacks in an orderly fashion.

 camp snack station hack